Industry in Argentina: Consumer electronics

 Approximately 95% of the cell phones, televisions, air conditioners, and microwaves sold in Argentina are produced in Tierra del Fuego Province due to generous tax exemptions introduced by the military government in 1972 and import restrictions implemented by the Kirchner administration in 2009.
-Locally owned such as Grupo Newsan, Mirgor, and employ 8,500 workers in the Tierra del Fuego Free Zone and an additional 500 workers in other provinces to assemble consumer electronics under license using imported parts.
+Locally owned companies such as Grupo Newsan and Mirgor employ 8,500 workers in the Tierra del Fuego Free Zone and an additional 500 workers in other provinces to assemble consumer electronics under license using imported parts.
 In 2023, the sector produced 2.4 million television sets, 9.8 million mobile phones, and 1.5 million air conditioners.

 Samsung and Motorola are the top mobile phone brands produced by Argentine licensees with a combined 75% market share.
 Amid the current economic crisis, Argentine manufacturers have introduced more affordable Chinese mobile phone brands such as Nubia Technology, Infinix Mobile, Tecno Mobile, and Oppo into the local market.

 However, there are product segments where Argentine manufacturing is regionally competitive, including home appliances.
 Whirlpool opened a US$52 million facility in October 2022 to manufacture front-loading washing machines, with plans to export 70% of its output to Brazil, Chile, Uruguay, Paraguay, and Bolivia.

 Other sectors

 Textiles

 The textiles, apparel, and leather goods sector accounts for approximately 4% of industrial production, 1% of GDP, and 1% of total exports.
 Yet the sector remains a critical source of employment for 300,000 workers – over 5% of Argentina's private sector workforce.
-The quality of employment is low, particularly in the apparel subsector, where over 70% of employment is informal, and 60% of employees work for businesses with fewer than five workers.
+Employment conditions are often poor, particularly in the apparel subsector, where over 70% of employment is informal, and 60% of employees work for businesses with fewer than five workers.
 Approximately 80% of Argentina's garment factories and workshops are located in Greater Buenos Aires, with virtually all production directed to the domestic market.
 Apparel exports are minimal with a few notable exceptions such as Derwill, a local Nike, Inc. supplier that exports Nike-branded socks to Brazil, Chile, and Uruguay.

 Spinning and weaving have a higher rate of labor and tax formality due to higher capital requirements; equipment alone can require an initial investment of US$1–10 million.
 This subsector is more geographically dispersed with significant production in cotton-producing provinces (Chaco, Corrientes, Tucumán, and San Juan) or provinces with industrial promotion regimes such as La Rioja and Catamarca.

 Among the few investment announcements in the textiles sector is the relaunch of Alpargatas Textil, one of the oldest brands in Argentina with a US$20 million investment and plans to supply the domestic market and export to Brazil and Uruguay.